The best price for motorcycle insurance in Illinois is at Nationwide, at an average of $457 per year. That's 38% less than the state average.

 Customer service: Evaluating insurer quality in service and claims

 Finally, we also had to consider whether an insurer would likely provide a smooth and helpful experience to a rider who ended up making a claim.
-For this we looked at the following metrics:
+For this we looked at two key metrics: The NAIC complaint index, which describes how many complaints an insurer receives, and AM Best financial strength rating, which grades its financial health.

 NAIC Complaint Index: Each year, the National Association of Insurance Commissioners compiles statistics on the number of consumer complaints it receives about every auto insurance company in the country.
 Each company's NAIC Complaint Index is equal to its relative share of complaints divided by its market share.
 This means that an insurer with a complaint index under 1.0 is receiving fewer complaints than would be expected for a business of its size.